 We've got you covered.

-2. Attend an information session about transfers and interventions hosted by midwives and support staff, and enjoy dinner on us!
-The next one is Tuesday, Aug.
-26, at 5:45 p.m.
+3. Attend an information session about transfers and interventions hosted by midwives, support staff and parents who did have to transfer recently, and enjoy dinner on us!
+The next one is Tuesday, Oct.
+28, at 5:45 p.m.

 Please call the birth center to register for these events.

-Anybody can come for free, confidential group support with our licensed staff counselors.
+Anybody can come for free, confidential group support and fellowship with our licensed staff counselors.

 Dar a Luz is proud to participate in the Strong Start Program, a federally-funded program that helps women reduce their chance of preterm birth.

-Join our Strong Start program and let us provide some support services at no charge to you.
+If you're a Medicaid recipient, let us provide support services at no charge to you.
 Read more here.